Fern-Aerell/Machine-Code/README.md

-# Machine Code
+# LAU - Machine Code

-Ini adalah repo untuk menyimpan hasil belajar machine code atau bahasa mesin.
+A repository for exploration and mastery the machine code.